seancdavis/seancdavis-com/examples/netlify-functions-send-email/README.md

 You can also reference `index.html` for a basic example on submitting a form to the function to be processed.

+This is technically ready to run out of the box if you want to copy it wholesale.
+You can deploy to Netlify or [run locally](https://www.netlify.com/products/dev/).
+But make note of the caveat explained below.

+### ⚠️ Caveats!

-If you do want to start by deploying this project, this directory is ready to go as a Netlify project.
+If you do want to start by deploying this project, this directory is _technically_ ready to go as a Netlify project.
 It even has a `netlify.toml` with some basics to get started.
+However, it is using an Ethereal test account.
+That means the inbox is generated on the fly and you won't actually be able to see the email messages.
+You're welcome to swap these values out for something more stable.

 ## Issues